 Potential Capabilities Across the Enterprise

 The advertised use cases for Agentforce are broad, touching nearly every facet of a CRM-driven business.
-From an analytical perspective, several areas stand out:
+From an analytical perspective, drawing upon insights distilled from numerous complex system deployments, several areas stand out with significant potential:

 • Advanced Service Automation: Agents are shown handling tasks like order modifications, return processing, complex billing inquiries, and technical troubleshooting.
 This suggests a move beyond deflecting simple queries towards resolving substantive issues, potentially improving service efficiency and consistency.